 8. Get Support

 - Join GHEA.
-As part of our services to Georgia homeschoolers, we offer this website, free phone/email counseling, a quarterly newsletter magazine, and various workshops and events.
+As part of our services to Georgia homeschoolers, we offer this website, free counseling via phone or email, a downloadable homeschool planner, our in-depth training course “Start Strong Georgia, and various workshops and events.

 - Find a local support group or other homeschool moms/families who can encourage you along the way.

 - Join HSLDA.
 We encourage all Georgians to join Home School Legal Defense Association to help protect the rights of all homeschoolers in Georgia, throughout the United States, and internationally.